rshom/old_site/pages/work.md

 permalink: /work/
 ---

-Having completed my transition out of the Navy, I am currently seeking employment as a mechanical engineer.
-I am a junior engineer, but an seasoned worker and project manager.
-My training and experiences as a military officer will make me immediately useful to any organization.
-I am looking for work which will allow me to gain practical engineering experience.

-I am currently available employment full-time, part-time, or on contract and am willing to move cities.
-If you or someone you know may be interested in employing me, please look at my resume below and [contact me](contact).
-I can be most easily reached at [contact@shomberg.org](mailto:contact@shomberg.org).

-I am working as a project manager for [Viking Equipment](http://vikingequip.com) in Connecticut.
+I am a recently seperated Naval Officer working as a Project Manager for [Viking Equipment](http://vikingequip.com).
+I am interested in employment oportunities in the engineering or construction industries.

+Take a look at my resume or contact me directly at russ@shomberg.org for more information.

 ## Resume